Co-Founder/Chief Creative Officer at Impact Hub Oakland

 Management Consulting | San Francisco Bay Area, US

-Ashara Ekundayo is an Oakland-based cultural worker of the urban landscape and has served as catalyst, arts curator, educator, and producer for more than 23 years.
-Through her company BluBlak Media Consulting, she has worked with organizations to build capacity for increased community engagement through the uses of creative practice, exhibition, and project management.
-She is a Certified Permaculture Designer, serial entrepreneur, and activist committed to social justice and equity, and has supported individuals and companies in the redesign of their brand strategy through permaculture principles and spiritual practice.
+Ashara Ekundayo is a cultural worker and connector of the urban landscape and has served as catalyst, curator, educator, and producer for more than 23 years.
+Considered a thought-leader and strategic executor, she honed her business skills in the non-profit sector and is often found moderating or presenting in forums exploring the intersections of sustainable design, money, and meaning.
+As a consultant she works with organizations to build capacity for increased community engagement through the uses of creative arts practice, exhibition, and project management.
+A Certified Permaculture Designer, serial social entrepreneur, and lifetime activist committed to social justice, Ashara has supported individuals and companies in the redesign of their brand and marketing strategies utilizing a myriad of tools and practices.
+Her many interests and talents have gained her the loving title of "Jedi" by her peers and clients.